 Mohammed began his adult journey as a camel driver and contractor in a caravan company.
 By the time he was 40 he was an affluent, though apparently unremarkable, market trader.
 Then in 610 AD, while asleep in a cave, he had a vision of the Archangel Gabriel.
 This vision left Mohammed with an overwhelming conviction that he had a mission to perform.
 This compulsion was further cemented by a series of religious experiences throughout his life.
 During the first years of his teaching, he spoke of one God, and initially found keen listeners but equally he was mocked by the materialistic and conservative merchants of the city.
 They found his condemnation of many of the local cults (who worshipped or revered trees, wells and stones as well as having animistic observances) distasteful, and so they opposed him.
 His concepts of philanthropy on earth, divine judgment and a life hereafter were also frowned upon at the time.

-Over the next 20 years of his life Prophet Mohammed recorded his moments of illumination when he was inspired by divine teachings.
+Over the next 20 years of his life, Prophet Mohammed recorded his moments of illumination when he was inspired by divine teachings.
 He recorded these experiences in short verses, which were gathered after his death to form the Koran.
-By that time a complete moral code had been formed.
+By that time, a complete moral code had been formed.
 The Koran is one of the earliest examples of Arabic literature.
 The overriding message is of the unity of One God.
-Mohammed saw God as infinite, merciful and compassionate.
-The Koran emphasizes the virtue of human charity and inspires a sense of social obligation and duty.
+Mohammed saw God as infinite, merciful, and compassionate.
+The Koran emphasises the virtue of human charity and inspires a sense of social obligation and duty.
 The Koran at the time was also attempting to persuade the Jews and Christians to go back to the simplicity of the laws Abraham had brought.
 It is important to note here that Arabs are simply those who lived in Arabia.
-Their legendary ancestor was Shem and their first prophet was Abraham.
-So they are in fact the same Jews referred to in the early books of the Old Testament.
+Their legendary ancestor was Shem, and their first prophet was Abraham.
+So, they are in fact the same Jews referred to in the early books of the Old Testament.

-The word Islam means submission (to Allah) and Muslim armies which challenged the Byzantine (Roman, largely Christian) and Persian (Iran and the Gulf States) Empires combined a religious fervor with a military zeal which Mohammed described in his years at Medina as the ‘Jihad’ or Holy war.
+The word Islam means submission (to Allah) and Muslim armies which challenged the Byzantine (Roman, largely Christian) and Persian (Iran and the Gulf States) Empires combined a religious fervour with a military zeal, which Mohammed described in his years at Medina as the ‘Jihad’ or Holy war.
 It is however a myth that Muslim armies forced conversion only by the sword.
-They largely used skillful negotiation and promise of status to maintain their Arab supremacy.
+They largely used skilful negotiation and promise of status to maintain their Arab supremacy.
 As a consequence, within the lands that they conquered, their subjects slowly chose Islam as their faith, eventually leading to the Arabs becoming the minority sector of the Muslim population in those places of occupation.
-This happened by default rather than by design because as the Muslims used the bureaucratic systems and commercial traditions of the lands they acquired a natural evolution and blossoming of Islam amongst the people followed.
-Over time voluntary conversions ended Arab supremacy within Islam.
+This happened by default rather than by design because as the Muslims used the bureaucratic systems and commercial traditions of the lands they acquired, a natural evolution and blossoming of Islam amongst the people followed.
+Over time, voluntary conversions ended Arab supremacy within Islam.

 China’s Glory Days